transcend-io/cli/README.md

 yarn tr-build-xdi-sync-endpoint --auth=$TRANSCEND_API_KEY --xdiLocation=https://cdn.your-site.com/xdi.js --xdiAllowedCommands="ExtractIdentifiers:Simple"
 ```

-## Proxy usage

-If you are trying to use the cli inside a corporate firewall and need to send traffic through a proxy, you can do so via the `http_proxy` environment variable or the `--httpProxy` flag, with a command like `yarn tr-pull --auth=$TRANSCEND_API_KEY --httpProxy="http://localhost:5051"`.

 ### tr-create-assessment

 This command allows for creating a new assessment form an assessment template.